-Bhutan is the only country in the world to measure the happiness of its citizens and uses the data as an indicator of the economy.
+Bhutan is the only country in the world to measure the happiness of its citizens and to use the data as an indicator of the economy.
 Authorities measure the "Gross National Happiness" of the population using a sophisticated survey instrument.

-It aims to show that quality of life cannot be measured by a country's gross domestic product, instead Bhutan prioritizes its Buddhist spiritual values rather than just its economy.
+It aims to show that quality of life cannot be measured by a country's gross domestic product, instead, Bhutan prioritizes its Buddhist spiritual values over its economy.

 Given this emphasis on people rather than profit, it won't surprise you to learn the crime rate in Bhutan is extremely low.

-While there are some cases of drug crime reported, incidences of drug trafficking is low.
+While there are some cases of drug crime reported, incidences of drug trafficking are low.
 Until television was introduced in 1999, marijuana plants were considered a weed that was simply fed to pigs to fatten them up!
-Cannabis consumption and trafficking is illegal in Bhutan and penalties range from fines up to hefty prison sentences.
-So despite the abundance of marijuana, don't be tempted to have that cheeky smoke.
+Cannabis consumption and trafficking are illegal and penalties range from fines to hefty prison sentences.

-The chances of a visitor being caught up in terrorism activities in Bhutan are very low, with events occurring in the border regions between Bhutan and India and Bhutan and China.
+The chances of a visitor being caught up in terrorist activities in Bhutan are very low, with events occurring in the border regions between Bhutan and India and Bhutan and China.

 Bhutan is probably one of the safest places to travel for women travelers.
-There's not a great deal to worry about so take the usual precautions you would as if you were heading out at night back in your home country.
+Take the usual precautions you would as if you were heading out at night back in your home country.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.